DMN2001/UnitConversion/README.md

 # UnitConversion
-A distance unit conversion calculator.
+A distance unit conversion calculator for builders to use like Architect.